-They should make it a creepy museum with Padres relics, wax figures, curiosities, etc. They could put unsettling artifacts on display, like Tony Gwynn's cancer mask, his son's Hamate bone that was removed last year or the despised Padres mascot Bluepper costume.
+They should make it a creepy museum with Padres relics, wax figures, curiosities, etc. They could put unsettling artifacts on display, like Tony Gwynn Jr's hamate bone that was removed last year or the despised Padres mascot Bluepper costume.

 In the corner I'd put a small dark museum gift shop run by an old Chinese man.
 He'd sell you Padres oddities, like gauze from botched Padres surgeries, medical photos of inflamed venereal diseases, shrunken heads sewn with baseball style stitching, used spit tobacco or a Mogwai.

 Maybe even have an area that is a tomb where past Padres presidents lie in state.

 Padres Ownership Group now up to 15 members

 Moorad said that Padres ownership group all met up in Arizona this weekend.
 I imagine they met in a Bohemian Grove type setting with secret ceremonies and goat masks.
 He mentioned that they had a quorum of 15 members.
 FIFTEEN?!
 It took us 2 years to figure out who the secret 12th member of the ownership group was and now we have to find out 3 more.